imaik129/cs257/webapp/readme.txt

 AUTHORS: Kevin Phung, Kyosuke Imai

-*IMPORTANT: will need to import simplejson module locally for the program to work*
+*IMPORTANT: will need to import simplejson module for the program to work*

 DATA: The dataset file contains more than 175000 songs collected from the Spotify Web API, each with individual metrics like tempo,danceability and popularity.